 - A Satisfactory grade implies work of B minus quality or better.
 Courses graded S/U are not included in the grade-point average.
 Units from a course graded U may not be counted toward fulfillment of a student's degree program requirements.
 For these reasons, the Graduate Division encourages enrollment in courses for letter grades.
-Graduate students in good standing may take courses on a Satisfactory/Unsatisfactory (S/U) basis only with the consent of their Faculty Adviser (before advancement to candidacy, their Faculty Adviser; after advancement to candidacy, the Chair of their Dissertation Committee).
+Graduate students in good standing may take courses on a Satisfactory/Unsatisfactory (S/U) basis only with the consent of their faculty Graduate Adviser (before advancement to candidacy, the departmental faculty Graduate Adviser; after advancement to candidacy, the chair of the doctoral committee and its members).
 No more than one-third of a student's total units may be graded S/U. - Academic Senate regulations limit credit for courses taken on an S/U basis to one-third of a student's total units (excluding courses numbered 299 and those in the 300, 400, or 600 series).
 Units completed in an Education Abroad Program, a UC intercampus exchange program, or course work undertaken at the institutional partner of a Berkeley joint doctoral program are included in this one-third calculation.